 - The CATCH model is flexible and sustainable.
 CATCH implementations are working in large urban and small rural communities all over North America

 2016 Childhood Obesity Prevention Summit

 The 7th Annual Regional Childhood Obesity Prevention Summit addressed the growing epidemic of childhood obesity in Benton, Lincoln and Linn counties.
-If you would like to learn more about the topics discussed, presentation materials from each session are available below.
+If you would like to learn more about the topics discussed, videos of the keynote addresses and presentation materials from each session are available below.

 Strategies for combating the epidemic of obesity in American youth, David Nieman, DrPH, FACSM

 A mile deep and an inch wide: Strategies for addressing childhood obesity in the next 10 years, Debra Kibbe, MS

 Pediatric obesity and chronic disease, Dana Kosmala, MD

 Chronic inflammation, systemic health and the future of food as medicine, Ben Williams, LPC